kylerove/pediatricurologybook/_chapters/03-20_voiding-dysfunction.md

 Successful treatment is determined by the degree that the child and parents are satisfied with the results.
 Satisfaction and improved quality of life may be a reason to end treatment instead of endeavoring the best results.
 When treatment is not successful, it is important to identify the reason.

 When the results of standard urotherapy are unsatisfactory, specific urotherapy is recommended.
-This therapy combines specialist interventions such as biofeedback of the pelvic floor, cognitive behavioral therapy, psychotherapy, neuro-stimulation, or clean intermittent catheterization).{% cite chang2017a yang2018a nieuwhof-leppink2021a hagstroem2009a --file 03-20 %} Specific urotherapy is tailored to the specific type of bladder-bowel dysfunction and is composed of specific programs for children with treatment-resistant symptoms.
+This therapy combines specialist interventions such as biofeedback of the pelvic floor, cognitive behavioral therapy, psychotherapy, neuro-stimulation, or clean intermittent catheterization.{% cite chang2017a yang2018a nieuwhof-leppink2021a hagstroem2009a --file 03-20 %} Specific urotherapy is tailored to the specific type of bladder-bowel dysfunction and is composed of specific programs for children with treatment-resistant symptoms.
 These programs help children to learn how to void, when to void, and how often to void.
 Repeated practice is necessary to habituate the new voiding behavior.{% cite macneily2016a --file 03-20 %}

 Children with behavioral problems require a tailored plan to the unique needs of the child.{% cite niemczyk2015a --file 03-20 %} For comorbidities and severe bladder-overactivity, medication may be necessary.{% cite chang2017a --file 03-20 %}